 Sea Level Rise

-Description Sea level rise along our coastal environment presents a risk to
+Description Sea level rise along our coastal environment presents a risk to infrastructure.
+Council owns one reticulated system that services a coastal settlement - Ākitio.

 It may be impacted with water inundation as it is located on low lying land.